Lifetime Low Earners in 2050Methodology »

 - More than half of lifetime low earners will be in the lowest paying average indexed monthly earnings (AIME) quintile. a

-- Nearly 5 percent of lifetime low earners will have household incomes below 100 percent of poverty.
+- Over 5 percent of lifetime low earners will have household incomes below 100 percent of poverty.